 What are multipotent stem cells?

 The technical definition of a multipotent stem cell is that it is a cell that can differentiate into one of several distinct types of cells.
 What this really means is that a multipotent cell is one that has options and hasn’t decided what it is going to become yet.

-In the world of cord blood banking, when we speak of multipotent stem cells definition, we’re typically talking about the hematopoietic stem cells in umbilical cord blood and the mesenchymal stem cells in cord tissue and placental tissue.
+In the world of cord blood banking, when we speak of multipotent stem cells definition, we’re typically talking about the hematopoietic stem cells found in umbilical cord blood and the mesenchymal stem cells found in cord tissue and placental tissue.

 For a bit more background, hematopoietic stem cells (or HSCs) can become any of the major components of blood (red blood cells, white blood cells, platelets, etc.) and are the same cells that make bone marrow transplants such a powerful treatment for 80+ serious medical conditions.

 Mesenchymal stem cells (MSCs), on the other hand, often attract the most media attention.
 These stem cells have incredible treatment potential for a wide range of conditions, including cancers, heart conditions, organ failure, and even injuries to joints and tissues!